Greco-Turkish War (1897): Opposing forces

-The Greek army was made of three divisions, with two of them taking positions in Thessaly and one in Arta, Epirus.
+The Greek army was made up of three divisions, with two of them taking positions in Thessaly and one in Arta, Epirus.
 Crown Prince Constantine was the only general in the army.
 He took command of the forces on 25 March.
 The Greek army in Thessaly consisted of 45,000 men, 500 cavalry, and 96 guns, while that of Epirus comprised 16,000 men and 40 guns.

-The opposing Ottoman army consisted of eight infantry divisions largely made by Albanians and one cavalry division.
+The opposing Ottoman army comprised eight infantry divisions, largely consisting of Albanians, plus one cavalry division.
 On the Thessaly front, it consisted of 58,000 men, 1,300 cavalry, and 186 guns, while in Epirus it could field 26,000 men and 29 guns.
 Edhem Pasha had overall command of the Ottoman forces.

 Apart from the obvious difference in numbers, the two sides had also significant differences in the quality of armaments and soldiers.
 The Ottoman army was already being equipped with its second generation of smokeless powder repeater rifles (Mauser Models 1890 and 1893), while the Greeks were equipped with the inferior single-shot Gras rifle.
 There was also the potential for a naval contest.
 In 1897 the Greek navy consisted of three small Hydra class battleships, one cruiser, the Miaoulis, and several older small ironclads and gunboats.
 The Greek ships bombarded Turkish fortifications and escorted troop transports, but there was no major naval battle during the war.
 The Ottoman fleet had seven battleships and ironclads at least as large as the Greek battleships, and although most of these were obsolete designs, the Osmaniye class had been rebuilt and modernized.
 The Ottoman navy also had several smaller ironclads, two unprotected cruisers and smaller ships including torpedo craft.
-The Ottoman fleet had not been maintained, perhaps due to the Sultan’s fear of a strong navy becoming a power base for plots against the government, and in 1897 when called into action most of the ships were in poor condition and could not contest control of the sea beyond the Dardanelles.
+The Ottoman fleet had not been maintained, perhaps due to the Sultan's fear of a strong navy becoming a power base for plots against the government, and in 1897 when called into action most of the ships were in poor condition and could not contest control of the sea beyond the Dardanelles.